godotjs/javascript/README.md

 ## JavaScript language binding for godot game engine

 This module implements JavaScript/TypeScript language support for the godot game engine.
-[QuickJS](https://bellard.org/quickjs/) is used as the ECMAScript engine.
+[QuickJS](https://bellard.org/quickjs/) is used as the JavaScript engine.

 -----